 1. Low Code Accelerates Development

-A new approach continues to gain traction as product engineering shifts towards simplification-low code.
+A new approach continues to gain traction as software engineering shifts towards simplification, i.e., low code.
 Low-code platforms enable individuals to develop software solutions using just drag-and-drop functionality and an intuitive UI, eliminating the need to write thousands of lines of complex code.
 The low-code environment offers tremendous potential as it enables developers to create fully functional prototypes up to 10x faster than traditional coding.
 This frees up development experts to work on strategic, high-value projects.

 Besides, low-code also democratizes development, allowing individuals with limited programming skills to transform their ideas into digital solutions.
-No wonder, the market for low-code is burgeoning-the low-code development market is estimated to reach a whopping $46.4 billion by 2026!
+No wonder, the global low-code application development platform market size is estimated to reach a whopping 101.68 billion by 2030!

 Despite some experts being skeptical of the low-code approach, it can be a worthwhile investment for those looking for innovative ways to fast-track product development while saving time and money.